mjopenglsdl/small3d/README.md

 - [Documentation](http://coding3d.github.io/small3d)
 - [Source Code](https://github.com/coding3d/small3d)

-Always clone the latest version from the trunk, until further notice.

 ![Avoid the Bug 3D sample game](https://cloud.githubusercontent.com/assets/875167/4695565/ca5fafb2-5808-11e4-8a81-d186db8b335c.png)

 This is a free, open-source, minimalistic 3D game engine, developed in C++ and based on modern OpenGL.
 It is meant for those who are in a hurry to produce something playable, but prefer to understand what is happening under the hood, rather than use a technology that abstracts the low-level details away.